Police Chief Raul Quezada

 Ben enjoys spending time with his family, working on his house, and reading, especially historical fiction and war history.
 He is an avid UCLA Bruins fan and enjoys welding and woodworking.
 Ben resides in the City of Anaheim, California and is married to Tracy, and together they have four daughters.

-Special Operations Division Commander - Jarret Young
+Operations Support Division Commander - Jarret Young

 In 1990, Jarret Young began his law enforcement career at the Anaheim Police Department as a Police Cadet.
 He was hired as a Police Officer in 1993.
 As a Police Officer he has been assigned to Patrol, the Bike Team, the Field Training Officer Program, Community Policing Team, Gang Enforcement Unit and was a Drug Recognition Expert Instructor.